aparnaadiraju92/Sales-Forecasting/ARIMA&Prophet/Overview.md

 A time series is a sequence of observations taken sequentially in time.
 Time series analysis involves developing models that best capture or describe an observed time series in order to understand the underlying causes.

-## Components of a Time Series data
-1. Trend : how things are overall changing

-2. Seasonality : how things change within a given period (year/month/week/day)

-3. Error/Residual/Irregular : activity not explained by the trend or seasonal value

 # 1. ARIMA

 ARIMA is a widely used statistical method for time series forecasting.
 It stands for *AutoRegressive Integrated Moving Average*.